 Because we were replacing a very dated bathroom, the main design concept was to create a non-trendy room that did not scream “2018”.
 We also decided to rein in the budget and try to remodel the bathroom as economically (without being cheap!) as possible.

-Finally, because it is a small bathroom and we were only making cosmetic changes, we wanted to put some “wow” in to it.
+Finally, because it is a small bathroom and we were only making cosmetic changes, we wanted to put some “wow” into it.
 With that in mind, we chose a color palette of dark gray, deep blue, and bright white.

 Our Bathroom Remodeling Project – After